 Istituto Marangoni is focused on implementing a rigorous process of improvement of his programmes and services.
 In particular, Istituto Marangoni recognises that the "Student Voice" is a crucial element in this process since the main aim is to give a prominent role to the student feedback structure.
 For this reason, in order to highlight possible areas in which an improvement can be made, students are strongly encouraged to express their feedback.
-One of the modalities that allow students to express their opinions is through Student Representation: students can be elected as Representatives for their programme acting as spokespersons for the entire academic year.
+One of the modalities that allow students to express their opinions is through Student Representation: students can be elected as Student Academic Governor, Learning and Teaching Lead; Equality, Diversity and Inclusivity Lead; Student Activities Lead or a Representatives for their programme acting as spokespersons for the entire academic year.